Fighting their way out of England’s cold, conformist, consumerist majority come The OutCiders.

 Yes, you can bring your Camper Van or Caravan.
 There are no electrical/water hook ups and you will have to pay for a live in vehicle.
 A steward will direct you to the area reserved for this.

-There are plenty of flushing toilets as well as compost loos & urinals.
+There are plenty of flushing toilet & urinals.
 Showers are available for a nominal charge.

 Unfortunately the answer to these questions are both no. Only cold hard cash will be accepted at the festival and due to the remote location and size of the festival it is not feasible to install an ATM.
 You can buy your tickets online in advance with credit/debit cards.